1909 World Series

 The 1909 World Series was the championship series in Major League Baseball for the 1909 season.
-The sixth edition of the World Series, it featured the National League champion Pittsburgh Pirates (Note: In the early 20th century and earlier, the name of the city of Pittsburgh, Pennsylvania was variably spelled with or without the "h".) against the American League champion Detroit Tigers.
+The sixth edition of the World Series, it featured the National League (NL) champion Pittsburgh Pirates (Note: In the early 20th century and earlier, the name of the city of Pittsburgh, Pennsylvania was variably spelled with or without the "h".) against the American League (AL) champion Detroit Tigers.
 The Pirates won the Series in seven games to capture their first championship of the modern Major League Baseball era and the second championship in the club's history.
+This was the first major professional sports championship ever won by a Pittsburgh-based team.
 This Series is best remembered for featuring two of the very best players of the time, Pittsburgh shortstop Honus Wagner, and Detroit outfielder Ty Cobb.

 Series recap

 Sites: games 1, 2 in Pittsburgh; games 3, 4 in Detroit; game 5 in Pittsburgh; games 6, 7 in Detroit.

 The Pirates had won the National League pennant in 1909 behind the brilliant play of Honus Wagner, who led the league with a .339 batting average and 100 runs batted in.

 Detroit returned for their third consecutive Fall Classic, determined to erase the memories of their previous efforts.
 The Tigers were also backed up by the heavy bat of Ty Cobb (who had just won his third consecutive American League batting title) and a formidable pitching staff.
 They might have finally won the Series in their third try, had it not been for Pirates rookie Babe Adams.
 Manager Fred Clarke started him, on a hunch, in Game 1.
 Adams won that game and two more, setting a World Series record for rookies.
 The Tigers thus became the first AL team to win three consecutive pennants and the first team to lose three straight World Series (the New York Giants would lose three straight Series from 1911 to 1913).

 The Pirates ran at will against the weak Detroit catching corps, stealing 18 bases in seven games.

 For the first time, four umpires were used at the same time, with the standard plate umpire and base umpire along with two outfield umpires.

 On June 14, 2009, the series' 100th anniversary was celebrated, when the Tigers and Pirates played each other in Pittsburgh.
 Both teams wore throwback uniforms similar to those worn in 1909.
 The stadium's public address and sound systems were also turned off, simulating the game conditions in 1909.
 The Pirates won the game, 6–3.